zonemaster/zonemaster/docs/specifications/functional-tests/Behavior-TP/behavior02.md

 ### Ordered description of steps to be taken to execute the test case

 1. A standard query for the domain is made, querying for the record type that does not exist in the zone
 2. The response should contain an RCODE NOERROR
-3. The response should contain an AUTHORITY section but no ANSWER section
+3. The response should contain an AUTHORITY section for the domain queried but no ANSWER section
 4. If the response contains data contrary to steps 2 and 3, the test returns with FAIL

 ### Outcome(s)